facebook/react/docs/docs/reference-react-component.md

 ### `forceUpdate(callback)`

-`forceUpdate()` can be invoked on any mounted component when you know that some deeper aspect of the component's state has changed without using `this.setState()`

 By default, when your component's state or props change, your component will re-render.
-However, if these change implicitly (eg: data deep within an object changes without changing the object itself) or if your `render()` method depends on some other data, you can tell React that the component needs re-rendering by calling `forceUpdate()`
+If your `render()` method depends on some other data, you can tell React that the component needs re-rendering by calling `forceUpdate()`.

-Calling `forceUpdate()` will cause `render()` to be called on the component, skipping `shouldComponentUpdate()` This will trigger the normal lifecycle methods for child components, including the `shouldComponentUpdate()` method of each child.
+Calling `forceUpdate()` will cause `render()` to be called on the component, skipping `shouldComponentUpdate()`.
+This will trigger the normal lifecycle methods for child components, including the `shouldComponentUpdate()` method of each child.
 React will still only update the DOM if the markup changes.

-Normally you should try to avoid all uses of `forceUpdate()` and only read from `this.props` and `this.state` in `render()` This makes your component "pure" and your application much simpler and more efficient.
+Normally you should try to avoid all uses of `forceUpdate()` and only read from `this.props` and `this.state` in `render()`.

 ### `props`